Artist Statement

 Biography & Recent Exhibitions

 Chris exhibited again with the Pastel Society (PS) in the ‘Benchmark’ exhibition of February 2025 where he was awarded the Pastel Society Catalogue Award 2025 second prize.
-Chris previously exhibited with the Pastel Society (PS) in 2024 as well as with the Royal Society of Marine Artists (RSMA) and the Society of Wildlife Artists (SWLA) at the Mall Galleries in London.
-Chris has also exhibited with Boomer Gallery at the Tower Bridge in London in an exhibition curated by the great Anthony Fawcett, and he is also a part of the New Bath Arts Club (NBAC) who recently held their inaugural exhibition at the Roper Gallery in Bath.
+He previously exhibited with the Pastel Society (PS) in 2024 as well as with the Royal Society of Marine Artists (RSMA) and the Society of Wildlife Artists (SWLA) at the Mall Galleries in London.
+Chris has exhibited with Boomer Gallery at the Tower Bridge in London in an exhibition curated by the great Anthony Fawcett, and he was also a part of the New Bath Arts Club (NBAC) who held their inaugural exhibition at the Roper Gallery in Bath.
 He has exhibited at the prestigious London Art Biennale at the Old Town Hall in Chelsea and was selected to be a Wildcard Artist on Sky Arts’ Landscape Artist of the Year.
 He made the longlist for the Visual Artist Association (VAA) Artist of the Year award was and a highly commended artist in the Explorers Against Extinction Sketch For Survival competition.
-Chris work has been highlighted in House & Garden magazine by Conde Nast, publications by Bristol 24/7 and The Bristol magazine and also in Somerset Life.
+His work has been highlighted in House & Garden magazine by Conde Nast, publications by Bristol 24/7 and The Bristol magazine and also in Somerset Life.